outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

     8. _#_ source /etc/profile
     9. _#_ export PS1="(chroot) $PS1"
     10. The official wiki suggests installing `x11-wm/twm` and `x11-terms/xterm` to test `xorg` installation.
 However, we are currently chrooting, startx is already running supporting the LiveDVD KDE environment.
 Hence, we cannot test by issuing command `startx` in chroot environment.
 It's only possible when reboot into the genuine gentoo system.
 So skip this step.
     11. For this command: echo XSESSION="Xfce4" > /etc/env.d/90xsession, we have not installed `xfce` yet.
-So leave it for later on.
+So leave it for the next step.
 44. Xfce installation & Configuration.
     1. Refer to [Xfce](https://wiki.gentoo.org/wiki/Xfce) for installation and [Xfce/HOWTO](https://wiki.gentoo.org/wiki/Xfce/HOWTO) for configuration.
     2. _#_ eselect profile list, you will find `…/desktop` is the default profile (not `…/gnome` or `…/kde`).